Editorial Policies

 Publisher

-The EBR is organizationally supported by the School of Economics and Business, University of Ljubljana, and co-financed with the Slovenian Research Agency (ARRS).
+The EBR is organizationally supported by the School of Economics and Business, University of Ljubljana, and co-financed with the Slovenian Research Agency (ARIS).
 Such organizational and financing structure allows EBR not to charge any submission, publication, or subscription fees, thus enabling the widest possible reach and access to the research community.

 Journal management